Local Habitat Partnership

 Engagement Opportunities

-• Community volunteer events for staff to attend and participate in
+• Community volunteer events for staff to attend and participate in, and opportunities for staff to assist with restoration work*

 Impact Reporting